luciotato/LiteScript/devel/source-v0.8/Grammar.lite.md

           if oper instanceof UnaryOper

             #control
-            compile if debug
             if pos is arr.length
-                .throwError("can't get RIGHT operand for unary operator '#{oper}'") end compile
+              .throwError("can't get RIGHT operand for unary operator '#{oper}'")

             # if it's a unary operator, take the only (right) operand, and push-it down the tree
             oper.right = arr.splice(pos+1,1)[0]